 We’ve spoken a lot about how you need to optimize how you communicate, but little on how you communicate.
 I’m talking about the channels in which you chat, or which there seem to be many these days.
 You might have a Slack and a Teams channel.
 You have email, Zoom calls, and text messaging.
 You may have group chats and social media pages.

-What you need to do to boost productivity, and just to keep things organised and moving forward, is to use specific channels of communication for specific reasons.
+What you need to do to boost productivity, and just to keep things organized and moving forward, is to use specific channels of communication for specific reasons.
 For example, talking about project work could be in the Slack channel, and meetings can be in Zoom.
 You may want to keep text messaging for strictly social messaging and emails for updates.

 You may want to use Remote Team to handle everything.